DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * Back button on new activity that will bring me back to databaseentries.xml.
 * Format output, after clustering, and print data onto the WebView.
 * Unit test - signIn (Android Espresso).

+#16

+I have successfully implemented a K-means cluster.
+I have opted for 2 clusters, representing crochet and quavers respectively, although the code for a third exists.
+I have successfully created the back button mentioned above aswell, although the xml holds virtually no beauty.
+I have also formatted the output; this has introduced plenty for me to focus on now for the next week.
+I have also created a flat-to-sharp converter and a keysignature object to handle printing:

+* Debug flat-to-sharp converter.
+This includes getting the correct output.
+* Serious amount of refactoring is needed.
+* Write tests for the new components.
+* Tidy XML; Make the project look presentable.